sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-09-16-more-turkey.md

 thumbnail: /images/travel3/PXL_20230916_094506817.jpg
 ---

 We lasted a total of 10 days before we needed to get out exploring a bit.
 Not having figured out the buses or subway yet, we caught a cab to the center of Ankara.
-Also being only $9USD, we might take a while to figure it out. :) If felt good being in the heart of the city and taking in all the sights, smells, etc. It took a bit to find the castle entrance from where we were dropped off, but we finally figured out we neede to just walk straight up the huge flight of stairs.
+Also being only $9USD, we might take a while to figure it out. :) If felt good being in the heart of the city and taking in all the sights, smells, etc. It took a bit to find the castle entrance from where we were dropped off, but we finally figured out we needed to just walk straight up the huge flight of stairs.
 It is a castle after all.

 ![Alt text](/images/travel3/PXL_20230916_075045923.jpg)

-Walking throug the old town to get to the entrance within the entrance, found wandered past some exposed walls of old buildgins that seemed to use some of the same contruction techiques we say in North Macedonia and Bulgaria.
+Walking through the old town to get to the entrance within the entrance, found wandered past some exposed walls of old buildings that seemed to use some of the same construction techniques we say in North Macedonia and Bulgaria.
 Wood intertwined with brick.
 I really need to understand this better...as it's something we wouldn't do today, but they have proven to be able withstand years and years of life.

 ![Alt text](/images/travel3/PXL_20230916_080438068.jpg)